 Signs of a Stock Buyout: Is the Buyout Offer a Rumor or a Fact?

 Are there signs of a stock buyout that you can predict?
-If a stock buyout is just a rumor, the stock price could climb, based upon the market’s expectation of a buyout.
+If a stock buyout is just a rumor, the stock price could climb based on the market’s expectation of a buyout.
 It’s not unusual for rumors of a buyout offer to emerge a couple of days before the actual offer.
 But other times, the rumor fizzles along with the recent stock price gains.
-If your stock runs up on a rumor, you could use a stop-loss order to protect your capital against a share price reversal, and lock in your profit, or you could buy a put option as an insurance policy.

 In early February 2018, a rumor emerged that Allianz was interested in buying XL Group (XL), an insurance stock we used to own in our Cabot Value Investor portfolio.
 XL shot up 12% immediately.
-There was no further news for four weeks until suddenly investors learned that XL had agreed to be bought by Axa (AXAHY), at which point XL shares shot up another 30% in value, much to our subscribers’ delight.
+There was no further news for four weeks until, suddenly, investors learned that XL had agreed to be bought by Axa (AXAHY), at which point XL shares shot up another 30% in value, much to our subscribers’ delight.

 If a buyout is happening, the stock price of the takeover target will often rise quickly to the buyout price.
 However, sometimes the stock rises to a point below the buyout price.
 In those cases, there’s a certain amount of doubt as to whether the buyout will receive approval due to anti-trust concerns.